-Frustrated by continued delays, cruisers in search of refunds for canceled sailings have been increasingly turning to Florida’s Attorney General and the Better Business Bureau for assistance.
+Frustrated by continued delays, cruisers searching for refunds for canceled sailings have increasingly turned to Florida’s Attorney General and the Better Business Bureau for assistance.

 Almost 500 Complaints

-According to data obtained by the South Florida Sun-Sentinel, 494 cruisers have filed refund-related complaints with the Florida Attorney General’s office since April 1.
-Of those, 328 were filed prior to August 20, the date the paper first requested the complaint records.
+According to data from the South Florida Sun-Sentinel, 494 cruisers have filed refund-related complaints with the Florida Attorney General’s office since April 1.
+Of those, 328 were filed before August 20, the date the paper first requested the complaint records.

-Norwegian Cruise Line tops the list — by far — with 353 total complaints, 101 of which were filed since August 20.
-Royal Caribbean comes in second, with 97 total complaints, 22 of those since August 20, and Carnival Cruise Line taking third place with 65 total complaints, 11 since August 20.
+By far, Norwegian Cruise Line tops the list with 353 total complaints, 101 of which were filed since August 20.
+Royal Caribbean comes in second, with 97 total complaints, 22 since August 20, and Carnival Cruise Line takes third place with 65 total complaints, 11 since August 20.

-Attorney General Ashley Moody’s press secretary said the office has helped secure over $800,000 in refunds for cruisers so far this year.
+Attorney General Ashley Moody’s press secretary said the office has helped secure over $800,000 in refunds for cruisers this year.

 An F Rating for One Cruise Line

-The Attorney General’s statistics only tell part of the story, with Better Business Bureau complaints also reflecting the immense frustration cruisers are experiencing getting their money back for a canceled 2020 cruise from Norwegian Cruise Line and MSC Cruises.
+The Attorney General’s statistics only tell part of the story.
+Better Business Bureau complaints also reflect the immense frustration cruisers are experiencing getting their money back for a canceled 2020 cruise from Norwegian Cruise Line and MSC Cruises.

 MSC Cruises generated 227 BBB complaints over the last 12 months, with the BBB giving the cruise line an F rating for failing to respond to 23 complaints (a full 10 percent) and failing to resolve 38 inquiries, meaning over 26 percent of the BBB cases were not resolved by the line.
 Norwegian Cruise Line didn’t do much better, with 37 of 651 complaints from the last 12 months remaining unresolved.
 Norwegian earned a dismal D- rating from the BBB.